quwetz/js-webconsole/docs/README.md

-js-WebConsole is a front end framework for building command line based user interfaces for website.
+js-WebConsole is a front end framework for building command line based user interfaces for websites.

 *Why would anybody want a cli for a website?!*